ignatandrei/AOP_With_Roslyn/SkinnyControllers/readme.md

 Step 4:

-	Add partial declaration and decorate your controller with
+	Add partial to your controller and decorate your controller with

 	[AutoActions(template = TemplateIndicator.AllPost,FieldsName =new[] { "repository" })]
     [ApiController]